chinapedia/wikipedia.abstract.en/Page/Seabee.md

 2.rb.
 The same OSS Maritime Unit attached to UDT 10 is referred to as both Group A and Group II in documents.

 2s.
-Bronze_Star_medal.jpgSeabees outside the NCF, made naval history.[393]
+Seabees outside the NCF, made naval history.[393]
 For the Marianas operations of Kwajelein, Roi-Namur, Siapan, Tinian, Eniwetok, and Guam, Admiral Turner recommended sixty Silver Stars and over three hundred Bronze Stars with Vs for the Seabees and other service members of UDTs 1-7[394] That was unpresendented in U.S. Naval/Marine Corps history.[395]
 For UDTs 5 and 7 every officer received a silver star and all the enlisted received bronze stars with Vs for Operation Forager (Tinian).[396]
 For UDTs 3 and 4 every officer received a silver star and all the enlisted received bronze stars with Vs for Operation Forager (Guam).[397]
 Admiral Richard Lansing Conolly felt the commanders of teams 3 and 4 (Lt.
 Crist and Lt.
 W.G.
 Carberry) should have received Navy Crosses.[398]

 2sa.
-Bronze_Star_medal.jpgSeabees in the WWII NCF were awarded 5 Navy Crosses, 33 Silver Stars and over 2,000 Purple Hearts.[399]
+Seabees in the WWII NCF were awarded 5 Navy Crosses, 33 Silver Stars and over 2,000 Purple Hearts.[399]
 Bronze Stars could be awarded for service or valor and those numbers for the Seabees are not available.
 It is Marine Corps policy to not keep records on non-USMC personnel so the number of Marine Corps Commendations Seabees received is also not known.
 However, on Iwo Jima the 8th CB received 26 and the 133rd CB received 29.[400]

 2sb.
 By the end of WWII over 300 Seabee had been killed in action while over 500 were killed on the construction site.[401]